mapeditor/tiled/_posts/2018-09-18-tiled-1-2-0-released.md

 generally require changes to any custom Python plugins.
 Unfortunately, you also need to install the same minor Python version as the one Tiled was compiled against to be able to use this plugin, which may be a problem especially on Linux.
+In addition, the Python plugin is not available on macOS for now until we find out how to make it work, since macOS only ships with Python 2.7.
 We'll try to reach broader compatibility in the future.

 ### Changelog